The History of BHRT

 Why Did Pharmaceutical Companies Choose Synthetics over Bio-Identicals?

 Synthetic oral forms of estrogen derived from horse urine were the first non-bio-identical hormones to be developed.
-Billions of marketing dollars helped make estrogen-only replacement therapy (ERT) popular up until the mid-1970s.
+Billions of marketing dollars helped make estrogen-only replacement therapy (ERT) popular up until the 1970s.
 At this time, researchers found a connection between ERT and endometrial cancer.
 This of course caused physicians to stop prescribing ERT until scientists noticed that endometrial cancer did not occur nearly as often in women whose ovaries produced a proper balance of estrogen and progesterone.
-This caused researchers to develop a synthetic non-human form of progesterone, called progestin.
+This caused researchers to develop a man made form of progesterone, called progestin.
 This was developed by the 1980s to balance the non-bio-identical estrogens that was being used in popular HRT preparations.

 The “Micronization” of Hormones

 Micronized ’human’ progesterone eventually became available in Europe in the late 1980s and was approved by the FDA in 1998.
 It has been available from U.S. compounding pharmacists for years.
 The active component is bio-identical to endogenous (naturally produced) progesterone.
-Micronization of BHRT allows it to be released slowly into the body and readily absorbed by several routes without painful injections.
-Unfortunately, professional health providers rarely learn about this type of therapy in medical, nursing or pharmacy schools.
+Micronization of BHRT allows it to be released slowly into the body and readily absorbed by several routes without painful shots.
+Unfortunately, doctors rarely learn about this type of therapy in medical, nursing or pharmacy schools.
 This means they must invest extra time and money into learning about these techniques on their own.
 Oftentimes, this is only after their patients specifically ask for it.